Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: The Basics of Einstein- ther gravity

-Ultimately, the constraint equations in the vector and scalar sectors can be used to get rid of five out of the ten physical degrees of freedom in the leading order description of Einstein-\AE{}ther gravity.
-More precisely, and unlike in a cosmological setting, the physics of the asymptotically flat vacuum depends only on the five dynamical degrees of freedom of the theory.
-Concretely, Eqs.~\eqref{eq:ConstraintXi} and \eqref{eq:ConstraintScalars} allow the cancellation of five of the ten variables within the second-order action [Eq.~\eqref{eq:SecondOrderAction}].
+Ultimately, the constraint equations in the vector and scalar sectors can be used to get rid of 5 out of the 10 physical degrees of freedom in the leading-order description of Einstein-\AE{}ther gravity.
+More precisely, and unlike in a cosmological setting, the physics of the asymptotically flat vacuum depends only on the 5 dynamical degrees of freedom of the theory.
+Concretely, Eqs.~\eqref{eq:ConstraintXi} and \eqref{eq:ConstraintScalars} allow the cancellation of 5 of the 10 variables within the second-order action [Eq.~\eqref{eq:SecondOrderAction}].
 Together with the identifications of the following theory-dependent constants,